mattfritz/self-hosted-ansible/README.md

 ## Usage

-To run agaist a remote host, configure another host in the `hosts` inventory file and execute `ansible-playbook playbook.yml`
+To run agaist a remote host, configure another host in the `hosts` inventory file and execute `ansible-playbook -i hosts playbook.yml`

 ## License